MatheusSchaly/AirG-Matheus-Schaly/README.md

 Quotechar detected: "
 ```

-Moreover, a file named **output.csv** containing the normalized CSV will be created in the directory **questions/question_3/data/**.
+Moreover, a file named **output.csv** containing the normalized CSV will be created in the directory [questions/question_3/data/](https://github.com/MatheusSchaly/AirG-Matheus-Schaly/tree/main/questions/question_3/data).
 Notice that the example given by AirG cannot, as expected, be correctly detected by the script.

-3. To run the script with defining the quotechar and using the default delimiter (default delimiter=|):
+**3. To run the script with defining the quotechar and using the default delimiter (default delimiter=|):**
 ```console
 $ make question_3 ARGS="--input_file=<your_input_file> --output_file=<your_output_file> --quotechar=<your_quotechar>"
 ```